 Non-treat Neighbor & Teacher Gifts

-We love this season of giving.
+We love this season of giving and giving non-treat Neighbor & Teacher gifts is one of our faves.
 We have a family tradition of going Christmas caroling and delivering neighbor gifts.
 We also think teachers are unsung super heros and like giving teacher gifts at Christmas.
 As homemade sweet creations were my jam, they usually ranged from a giant 5 layered candied caramel apple to peppermint bark to orange rolls.
 But, as we’ve gone gluten-free, dairy-free as a family and I’ve dealt with my sugar addiction, that doesn’t work us anymore.

 We also have 5 kids, which means at least 5 teachers (my middle/high schoolers pick their two favorite teachers – I can’t do them all!) and that plus every kid picking a favorite friend to carol too, plus some close family friends…it adds up fast!
 So, most of our gifts are on the homemade side and cost under $10 each.